 When saving for college in Georgia, it's important to take into consideration the cost of attendance in the state.
 If you choose to go to an out-of-state school, you need to look at the average cost of attendance in that state.

-For just tuition alone, the average undergraduate tuition for in-state residents is $4,654 for 2020.
-The cost of tuition in Georgia has been rising at about 1% per year.
+For just tuition alone, the average undergraduate tuition for in-state residents is $4,901 for 2023.
+The cost of tuition in Georgia has been flat.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.

 Georgia 529 Plan Tax Information